LEARN JAPANESE WITH SUKI DESU - CLICK HERE

 If you are thinking of traveling to Japan or taking a vacation there, you can mark these beaches in your calendar, but remember not to go exactly in winter, or rather go in winter, because winter here is at the same time as summer there, so you have to go when it's winter here in Brazil (June-September).

-I hope you understand, so let's continue, remembering that as I said at the beginning, the best beaches and the best climates for beaches can be found further south in the country.
-And even in the south of the country, opinion is unanimous when it comes to the best, as everyone will say the same thing, Okinawa.
+I hope you understood, so let's continue, remembering that as I said in the beginning, the best beaches and the best climates for beaches can be found further south of the country.
+And even in the south of the country, the opinion is unanimous when it comes to the best, as everyone will say the same thing, Okinawa.

 We can say that it's like a Copacabana there, but that doesn't mean they're the only ones.
 So calm down, I'm not just going to talk about Okinawa and other similar ones, but I'm not going to comment on all the beaches on the archipelago either.
 But let's go in parts, starting with the cliché beaches.